 In South Africa, the Observatory Restaurant in Gauteng is the place to go to look through the largest professional telescope in the Southern Hemisphere.
 Search for supernovas as you await your soup, or track comets in between courses.
 The food at this restaurant is fantastic: starters include minestrone soup with truffle oil, whilst mains like polenta and haloumi oriental duck prove that astronomy and gastronomy make a very fine duo indeed.

 If you want a traditional African feast, then Gold in Cape Town is the place to go for a Cape Malay meal.
 Enjoy traditional African cuisine under safari tents, listening to the beat of djembe drum.
 The baobab trees inside the giant tent add to the mystical ambience of the restaurant, and guests can watch traditional Mali puppet shows as they enjoy their meals.
 Afterwards join an interactive drum circle and learn how to play the djembe drum.
 The price of a meal here may be high, but you’re also paying for an evening’s worth of entertainment, so it’s well worth the money.

 Written by Rachel Hill.

-Rachel Hill is a Southern Africa Travel specialist, a company specialising in luxury, tailor-made South Africa holidays, as well as holidays to other destinations in Southern Africa.
+Rachel Hill is a Southern Africa Travel specialist, a company specializing in luxury, tailor-made South African holidays.